-If the detainee is eligible for a form of "relief" (a defense against deportation or removal) and wishes to apply for this relief, the judge will schedule an Individual Hearing.
-This also sometimes called a "merits hearing," since this is when the detainee must present arguments for why he or she qualifies and should be allowed to stay in the U.S. The government attorney will also make arguments for why the detainee should be deported.
-Each side can present evidence and call witnesses.
+If the detained person is eligible for a form of "relief" (a defense against deportation or removal) and wishes to apply for this relief, the judge will schedule an Individual Hearing.
+This also sometimes called a "merits hearing," since this is when the detained person must present arguments for why he or she qualifies and should be allowed to stay in the U.S. The government attorney will also make arguments for why the detained person should be deported.
+Each side can present evidence and call witnesses (including family members, friends or others who have information relevant to their case).
 The judge will make a decision based on the arguments made at this hearing.

-If the detainee disagrees with the judge's decision at the Individual Hearing, he or she has the right to appeal to Board of Immigration Appeals (BIA).
-To appeal, the BIA must receive a "Notice of Appeal" from the detainee within 30 days of the decision issued at the Individual Hearing.
-The detainee can make arguments in the Notice of Appeal, or can indicate that he or she will be sending arguments in a written statement, called a "brief."
-If the detainee submits a brief, he or she must do so by the time set by the BIA, or the BIA will reject the appeal.
+If the detained person disagrees with the judge's decision at the Individual Hearing, he or she has the right to appeal to Board of Immigration Appeals (BIA).
+To appeal, the BIA must receive a "Notice of Appeal" from the detained person within 30 days of the decision issued at the Individual Hearing.
+The detained person can make arguments in the Notice of Appeal, or can indicate that he or she will be sending arguments in a written statement, called a "brief."
+If the detained person submits a brief, he or she must do so by the time set by the BIA, or the BIA will reject the appeal.
 All arguments and decisions are made in writing, and are sent by mail.

-If the detainee disagrees with the BIA decision, he or she has the right to appeal to Federal Circuit Court.
+If the detained person disagrees with the BIA decision, he or she has the right to appeal to Federal Circuit Court.
 The Circuit Court for California, Idaho, Oregon, and Washington, among others, is the 9th Circuit.